-- is deceased - has been imprisoned
+- is deceased

+- has been imprisoned (and their allowance is cancelled)

-• has moved permanently overseas.
+- has moved permanently overseas.

 A Group Two Participant is automatically Exited at 18 months Period of Service, even if they are tracking toward an Outcome.
 These Outcomes will continue to track and where the requirements are met, Providers will still be able to claim the Outcome.
 Post-placement Support must be provided to these Participants while they are tracking to an Outcome.